openeuler-mirror/compass-ci/doc/development/email-setup.en.md

          https://open.work.weixin.qq.com/help?person_id=0&doc_id=301&helpType=exmail

-### local add email info file
+### add $HOME/.email_info file at home dir

-An email_info file is required when executing the script: mutt-setup-mail to do the email configuration.
-Add one at your work directory.
+An .email_info file is required when executing the script: mutt-setup-mail to do the email configuration.
+Add one at your home dir.

-The email-info file content as follows:
+The .email-info file content as follows:

 ---
         # add the following line according to user's own email